CS-433/ml-project-2-lasmer/README.md

 You can download other datasets we used through this link : https://drive.google.com/drive/folders/1gbACOtl24JjgL8i28iU3mKlfwh4-ppGK?usp=share_link

 ## Usage
-To use this project, first clone the repository then, ensure that all dependencies listed in `requirements.txt` are installed by running these commands
+To use this project, first clone the repository, make sure you have python 3.9 or above installed on your system and install all dependencies listed in `requirements.txt` by running:

 ```bash
 git clone https://github.com/CS-433/ml-project-2-lasmer.git
 ```